030820acc/bookbot/README.md

 This is my first guided project for [Boot.dev](https://www.boot.dev/tracks/backend) backend bootcamp course.

+The Bookbot will print the word count and counts for each letter in whatever book .txt file you give it.

 ## Download instructions

 To download and use Bookbot, move to the directory you want it in and run: